 The USA may be easy to explore, but with so many hidden gems tucked down back roads and rich histories to be found along city streets, you could easily miss out on some pretty great discoveries.
 Just like how Ali knew where to go for the best views in Yosemite, group itineraries are designed with secrets like that built right into them – anything from meeting pioneering local winemakers in California to discovering the best seafood spots in Maine to cycling the best bike routes in Bryce Canyon.
 Plus, group itineraries still include all the must-visit sites (because, yes, of course you still want to see the tourist sites!), but perfectly timed so you can see them without the crowds.
 That’s why a guided tour really is the best of everything: you take in all the highlights while also learning the stories and seeing the sites you might not have found otherwise.

 5. Somehow, you end up with more time

 Your days are planned out to the very last minute, giving you maximum time to enjoy whatever national park/quaint country town/glitzy Vegas casino you happen to be exploring.
 One-street towns and Vegas’s one-armed bandits are easy enough to navigate on your own, but when you’ve only got a few hours in Yosemite (which has around 80 kilometres of hiking trails in the valley alone), you want to make the most of it.
-Rather than spending your morning mapping out which trail to take, your leader can word you up on which hike will give you maximum trekking/nature-enjoying time and get you back to the van with enough time for a pizza and a hot chocolate at the pizzeria near the bus stop.
+Rather than spending your morning mapping out which trail to take, your leader can tell you which hike will give you maximum trekking/nature-enjoying time and get you back to the van with enough time for a pizza and a hot chocolate at the pizzeria near the bus stop.